SixArmDonkey/magicgraph/README.md

 ```

-The default Transaction object shipped with MagicGraph does not connect to any specific persistence layer, and the implementations
+The default Transaction object shipped with Magic Graph does not connect to any specific persistence layer, and the implementations
 of beginTransaction, commit and rollBack do nothing.